 Is Environmental Balance a Reality for the Trans Mountain Pipeline

 Writing on this subject is a bit of a deviation from my normal subject matter.
 However, because I have fallen in love with the rugged and wild natural world of beautiful British Columbia, I believe it is relevant.
 Because I spend so much time in the outdoors I realize that we only get one chance to make decisions that help maintain its natural state.
 Every day I try to inform myself on both sides of this subject, and I wonder: is environmental balance a reality for the Kinder Morgan Trans Mountain Pipeline.

 I understand that discussing the science is important and I know that many people believe in climate change with its related studies and reports.
-While I think we should educate and inform the public on this subject, my focus is elsewhere: it is on the tangible things.
-What we can see and touch right here, right now, in this moment.
+I think we should educate and inform the public on this subject and the most seriously consider the recent 2018 UN IPCC Climate Report.